tenpy/tenpy/doc/intro/model.rst

 - If the model of your interest contains Fermions, you should read the :doc:`/intro/JordanWigner`.

-- We suggest writing the model to take a single parameter dicitionary for the initialization, which is to be read out inside the class with :func:`~tenpy.tools.params.get_parameter`.
+- We suggest writing the model to take a single parameter dictionary for the initialization, which is to be read out inside the class with :func:`~tenpy.tools.params.get_parameter`.
   Read the doc-string of this function for more details on why this is a good idea.
   The ``CouplingMPOModel.__init__(...)`` calls :func:`~tenpy.tools.params.unused_parameters`, helping to avoid typos in the specified parameters.